We will continue to add to this list. If you’d like to add your camp or suggest one that you know of, please email [email protected]

 - Riverdale Y offers summer day programs for children of different ages.

-- South Bronx Educational Foundation offers a variety of summer programs at its two program centers, Crotona Achievement Center (for boys and high school men) and Rosedale Achievement Center (for girls and high school ladies) All programs are day camps and run for 5 weeks starting in July through early August.
+- South Bronx Educational Foundation offers a variety of after-school programs at its two program centers, Crotona Achievement Center (for boys and high school men) and Rosedale Achievement Center (for girls and high school ladies) All programs are held after-school or on Saturdays and run during most of the academic year, from September to May.
 The programs challenge the boys and girls to develop their character and to improve their academic ability so as to attain better results in school.
-Activities include coursework on core subjects, chess and other intellectual games, discussions on selected topics, athletics, art classes, trips to parks and cultural sites, and swimming.
+Activities include tutoring on core subjects, character mentoring, chess and other intellectual games, sports in the park, and trips to various cultural sites.

 - South Bronx United has offered summer camps in the past.
 Contact them for this years programs.